microsoft/onnxruntime/docs/Hosting_Application_Usage.md

 ./onnxruntime_hosting -m /<your>/<model>/<path>
 ```

-The prediction request is in this format:
+The prediction URL is in this format:

 ```
 http://<your_ip_address>:<port>/v1/models/<your-model-name>/versions/<your-version>:predict
 ```

-**Note**: Since we currently only support one model, the model name and version could be any string length > 0.
+**Note**: Since we currently only support one model, the model name and version can be any string length > 0.

 ## Request and Response Payload

-The HTTP request could be ProtoBuf message in binary format or JSON format.
+The HTTP request can be a protobuf message in binary format or JSON format.
 The HTTP request header field `Content-Type` will tell the server how to handle the request payload.
 It is a MUST-HAVE field in request headers.
 Requests missing `Content-Type` will be rejected as `400 Bad Request`.

 * For `"Content-Type: application/json"`, the payload will be deserialized as JSON string in UTF-8 format
 * For `"Content-Type: application/vnd.google.protobuf"`, `"Content-Type: application/x-protobuf"` or `"Content-Type: application/octet-stream"`, the payload will be consumed as protobuf message directly.

-The ProtoBuf definition could be found [here](https://github.com/Microsoft/onnxruntime/blob/master/onnxruntime/hosting/protobuf/predict.proto).
-You could use it for your preferred programming language.
+The protobuf definition can be found [here](https://github.com/Microsoft/onnxruntime/blob/master/onnxruntime/hosting/protobuf/predict.proto).
+You can use it for your preferred programming language.

 ## Inferencing

-To send the request to the HTTP sever, you could use any your preferred tool.
+To send the request to the HTTP server, you can use any of your preferred tools.
 Here we use `curl` as example:

 ```
 curl  -X POST -d "@predict_request_0.json" -H "Content-Type: application/json" http://127.0.0.1:8001/v1/models/mymodel/versions/3:predict